Military satellite: Early warning systems

 A number of nations have developed satellite based early warning systems designed to detect intercontinental ballistic missile (ICBMs) during different flight phases.
 In the United States these satellites are operated by the Defense Support Program (DSP).
 The first launch of a DSP satellite was on 6 November 1970 with the 23rd and last launched 10 November 2007.
 This program has been superseded by the Space-Based Infrared System (SBIRS).

 Satellite weapons

 In the United States, research into satellite based weapons was initiated by President Dwight D. Eisenhower in the 1950s.
 In 1958, the United States initiated Project Defender to develop an anti-ICBM solution launched from satellites.
 The satellites would have deployed a huge wire mesh to disable ICBMs during their early launch phase.
 The project floundered due to the lack of any mechanism to protect the satellites from attack resulting in the cancellation of Defender in 1968.
+In 2026, the United States claimed they had deployed orbital "space control" weapons without acknowledging the type of weapon or their intended target.

 Since October 1967, satellite based weapons systems have been limited by international treaty to conventional weapons only.
 Art.IV of the Outer Space Treaty specifically prohibits signatories from installing weapons of mass destruction in Earth orbit.
 The treaty became effective on 10 October 1967 and, as of May 2013, 102 countries are parties to the treaty with a further 27 pending full ratification.